innov8rz-ftc-team-11039/TeleDrive-2.0/README.md

 ![TeleDrive 2.0](https://user-images.githubusercontent.com/39073758/112276623-303b8480-8c3e-11eb-85b7-c548d91da225.png)
 ## TeleDrive 1.0's Sequel.
 Simpler, Faster, Easier.

-This all-in-one app contains the ability to call using audio and video with your drive team with end-to-end encryption!
-Rather than having to use Parsec for video, Discord for audio, and the TeleDrive executables for gamepad, everything is though this app making it VERY easy to setup!
+This all-in-one app that not only allows you to drive your robot remotely but also includes the capability for low latency video feed with group audio call.
+All of this with end-to-end encryption!
+If you used TeleDrive 1.0 then you may remember having to use Parsec for video, Discord for audio, and the TeleDrive executables for gamepad.
+This version simplifies the setup with ease of use.

-Also note that you do not need to set up port forwarding anymore!
+Also no need to set up port forwarding on your router anymore!

 Here are the simple to follow instructions in two steps: [Installation](https://github.com/innov8rz-ftc-team-11039/TeleDrive-2.0#installation "Go to Installation Section") and [Usage](https://github.com/innov8rz-ftc-team-11039/TeleDrive-2.0#usage "Go to Usage Section").